Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 approximately known inputs (atmospheric pressure, change and varying RF field)

-Metal canning for the electronics - Decided to risk not fitting any canning but surface mount all the components under the mother board and the Xbee module on top.
-In any case we could probably retrofit canning if the idea does not work out it is not going to be smart unit for sale ever anyway.
+Metal canning for the electronics - Decided to risk not fitting any canning, but surface mount all the components under the motherboard and the Xbee module on top.
+In any case, we could probably retrofit canning if the idea does not work out, it is not going to be the smart unit for sale ever anyway.

 The analogue inputs have no additional special measures.
 There are series resistors and capacitors for each analogue input of the XBee module.